BRIAN ENO-HERE COME THE WARM JETS.

 Leaving Roxy Music was a brave and controversial decision for Brian Eno.
 Roxy Music were one of the most successful British bands of the early seventies.
 However, Brian Eno’s creativity was being stifled.
 He felt that he had much more to offer music.
 Having toured For Your Pleasure, a frustrated and restless Brian Eno left Roxy Music, and embarked on a solo career.

 Having left Roxy Music, straight away, Brian Eno began work on his debut album Here Come The Warm Jets.
 It’s best described as a fusion of art rock, avant garde, experimental and glam rock.
-Here Come The Warm Jets was an innovative album from the pen of Brian Eno.
+Here Come The Warm Jets was an innovative album from Brian Eno.

 When recording of Here Come The Warm Jets began at Majestic Studios, London, Brian was accompanied by the great and good of British rock.
 Over twelve days in September 1973 at Majestic Studios, London, Brian, and sixteen guest musicians recorded the ten tracks that became Here Come The Warm Jets.